jahzee/jahzee.github.io/_pages/home.md

 #### Award Criteria

-The Jasmine Psaris Art Award is established to honour Jasmine’s love for art, love for life, and most of all, her indomitable spirit.
+The Jasmine Psaris Memorial Endowed Art Award is established to honour Jasmine’s love for art, love for life, and most of all, her indomitable spirit.
 The award will be presented annually at the Grade 8 Celebration to a student who demonstrated the following:

 - An invested interest in creating art and the desire to pursue further studies connected to art.